First Epistle of John: Prologue

-Verses 1-4 of the first chapter constitute a prologue or introduction concerning the Incarnate Word.
+Verses of the first chapter constitute a prologue or introduction concerning the Incarnate Word.
 Like the Prologue to John's Gospel, this introduction tells us that what the author proposes to write about is the Word which is the Life.
 Anglican commentator Alfred Plummer notes that "the similarity to the opening of the Gospel is manifest", but with a significant difference, in that the gospel refers to the existence of the λόγος, lógos, word, before the creation, whereas here the point is that the word existed before the incarnation.

 Johannine Comma

 Codex Montfortianus (1520) page 434 recto with 1 John 5 Comma Johanneum.

-A Trinitarian gloss (marginal note) known as the Johannine Comma, added to Latin translations of the epistle in the 4th century, was interpolated (added to the main text) within 1 John 5:7-8 over the course of the Middle Ages.
+A Trinitarian gloss (marginal note) known as the Johannine Comma, added to Latin translations of the epistle in the 4th century, was interpolated (added to the main text) within over the over the course of the Middle Ages.
 Although no Greek manuscripts before the 15th century include the passage, Erasmus added it to later editions of his edition of the New Testament, beginning in 1522.
 Bibles translated from his edition integrate the passage, including the King James Version (1611), which renders it as follows (in italics):

 ^{7}For there are three that beare record in heaven, the Father, the Word, and the Holy Ghost: and these three are one. ^{8}And there are three that beare witnesse in earth, the Spirit, and the Water, and the Blood, and these three agree in one.

 Translations made since the 18th century and based on a critical edition do not include this text, or include it as a footnote.
 Because the addition supports the doctrine of trinitarianism, it featured in Protestant and Catholic debates on this subject in the early modern period.